Repetitive Penrose process in Kerr-de Sitter black holes: The Penrose Process in Kerr-dS Black Holes

 Here, $a$ is the spin of the black hole, $M$ is the mass of the black hole, and $\Lambda$ is the positive cosmological constant.
 When $\Lambda=0$, the metric reduces to the Kerr metric.
 The horizons of the black hole are determined by $\Delta_{r}=0$.
 This equation has four roots in total, ordered from smallest to largest as $r_{--}$, $r_{-}$, $r_{+}$, and $r_{c}$.
 Among these, $r_{--}$ is always less than zero and is discarded, $r_{-}$ is the Cauchy horizon, $r_{+}$ is the event horizon, and $r_{c}$ is the cosmological horizon.
 The corresponding solutions satisfy $r_{--} < r_{-} \leq r_{+} \leq r_{c}$.
 The boundaries of the ergosphere are located at $g_{tt} = 0$.
 In general, this also yields four roots, ordered from smallest to largest as $r_{E--}$, $r_{E-}$, $r_{E}$, and $r_{Ec}$.
 Here, $r_{E--}$ is always less than zero and is discarded, $r_{E-}$ is the inner ergosphere boundary, $r_{E}$ is the event horizon ergosphere boundary, and $r_{Ec}$ is the cosmological horizon ergosphere boundary.
 In this paper, we will extract energy within the ergosphere of the event horizon.
 Under general conditions preserving the existence of the ergosphere, the hierarchy of the aforementioned horizons and ergosphere boundaries satisfies

 This inequality constrains the choices of the cosmological parameter and the spin.
 In this paper, to maximize energy extraction, we will consider the repetitive Penrose process for extremal Kerr-dS black holes on the equatorial plane.
-That is, for a given cosmological parameter, the initial spin corresponds to the extremal black hole case, i.e., satisfying $r_+=r_-$.
+That is, for a given cosmological parameter, the initial spin corresponds to the extremal black hole case, i.e., satisfying $r_+=r_-$\footnote{What needs to be emphasized here is that by "extremal black hole," we refer to the initial black hole being extremal, and not that it remains extremal after iterations of the repetitive Penrose process.
+This is consistent with the approach in reference \cite{4}, where they consider an initial extremal Kerr black hole with $a=M$, which does not remain extremal after subsequent iterations.}.
 Here, $\Lambda M^2$ can range from 0 to 0.099555, and $a/M$ ranges from 1 to 1.04075.